Xilmi/Rotp-Fusion/DetailedChanges.md

 25-06-28 (BR)
 - Fixed new ships not always rallying when transit was forwarded.
   - Regrouped and commented Shipyard rally related methods.
+- Fixed Rules and setting panel showing (sometime) the wrong button set after reload...

 25-06-26 (BR)
 - Fixed crashing bug when opening browser for Reddit page too.